DinoWithCurls/post-clone/README.md

 #This is a clone for Postman

-#Technologies used: NodeJS, Bootstrap, Axios API.
+#Technologies used: HTML, NodeJS, Bootstrap, Axios API.